Days of the New (2001 album): Overview

 In February 2000, Meeks returned to the studio with a new band.
 This album incorporated aspects of the previous two; much of the energy from the first album had returned, combined with orchestral interludes similar to the second album.
 Red also continues the upbeat vibe as emphasized on Green with more emphasis on electric guitar, namely in the opening track "Hang On to This".
 The album encompasses several tracks written in 2001 as well as some of Meeks' earliest compositions, such as "Words" and "Fighting With Clay."

 The original version of the album was completed in 2000.
 At the record label's request, the album was retooled with producer Ron Aniello enlisted to remix tracks and record several new songs.
 During the 2001 recording sessions, Meeks' cocaine use escalated.
 After the album's release that September, he also started using methamphetamine and lost an extreme amount of weight.
 The tour for the album became chaotic as a result of his use of both drugs.

 Reception

 The first single, "Hang On to This," charted fairly well and was the most added song on rock radio the week it was released.
-However, the album was released two weeks after the 9/11 attacks and, with very little promotion, only sold 90,000 copies.
+However, the album was released two weeks after the 9/11 attacks and, with very little promotion, only sold 80,000 copies.
 The band maintained a profile touring with the likes of Creed and 3 Doors Down.

+The songs "Dirty Road", "Hang On to This", and "Die Born" were included on Classic Rock Historys list of "Top 10 Days Of The New Songs" at nos.
+10, 7, and 5, respectively.